Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Details on the TC data

 \section{Details on the TC data}

-For calibration, we use the ``NHC forecast error''~\cite{nhcDatabase}, which is defined as the residual of the NHC's operational intensity estimate relative to the best-track intensity data provided by NOAA's Hurricane Database 2 (HURDAT2)~\cite{pastracks}.
-The 2022 SHIPS predictor file~\cite{shipsPredictorFile} contains approximately 90 environmental predictors for the forecasting of hurricane intensity.
+For calibration, we use the ``NHC forecast error''~\parencite{nhcDatabase}, which is defined as the residual of the NHC's operational intensity estimate relative to the best-track intensity data provided by NOAA's Hurricane Database 2 (HURDAT2)~\parencite{pastracks}.
+The 2022 SHIPS predictor file~\parencite{shipsPredictorFile} contains approximately 90 environmental predictors for the forecasting of hurricane intensity.
 The input sequence $\mathbf{S}_{\leq t}$ used to forecast the TC intensity error distribution $f(\epsilon_{t+24} \mid \mathbf{S}_{\leq t})$ at a 24-hour lead time include the TC intensity (in knots) and a subset of the following 13 SHIPS predictors at $t-12$, $t-6$ and $t$ hours: \begin{itemize} \item Maximum surface wind (knots) \item Shear magnitude (knots * 10) from 850-200 hPa \item Shear magnitude (knots * 10) from 850-200 hPa at 200-800 km \item Shear magnitude (knots * 10) with vortex removed and averaged from 0-500 km relative to the 850 hPa vortex center \item Relative humidity (\%) from 850-700 hPa at 200-800 km \item Relative humidity (\%) from 700-500 hPa at 200-800 km \item Relative humidity (\%) from 500-300 hPa at 200-800 km \item Maximum potential intensity from the Kerry Emanuel equation (knots) \item Zonal wind (knots * 10) at 200 hPa for 200-800 km \item Intensity change (knots) from $t=0$ \item Distance to nearest major land mass (km) \item Latitude (degrees North * 10) \item Longitude (degrees West * 10) \end{itemize}

-SHIPS predictors were matched to intensity errors from the NHC's operational forecast~\cite{nhcDatabase} through dates, times, latitudes, and longitudes.
-If a particular SHIPS predictor was null (represented by a 9999 in the file) for $t-12, t-6, $ and $t$ or if the NHC failed to report an intensity error at $t+24$, that storm sequence was removed entirely from the data set.
-If a subset of the data was missing, missing values were interpolated using the previous time point's measurement.
-Storm sequences were only considered once they were classified as a tropical cyclone (intensity $>34$ knots); tropical depressions were not considered. \\
+SHIPS predictors are matched to intensity errors from the NHC's operational forecast through dates, times, latitudes, and longitudes.
+If a particular SHIPS predictor is null (represented by a 9999 in the file) for $t-12, t-6, $ and $t$, or if the NHC failed to report an intensity error at $t+24$, that storm sequence is removed entirely from the data set.
+If a subset of the data is missing, missing values were interpolated using the previous time point's measurement.
+Storm sequences are only considered once they are classified as a tropical cyclone (intensity $>34$ knots); tropical depressions are not considered. \end{appendix}